Pray4Lovee/pezkuwi-sdk/substrate/docs/Upgrading-2.0-to-3.0.md

 system memory.

-There are some operations, however, that the keystore must be local for performance reasons and for which a remote keystore won't work (in particular around parachains).
+There are some operations, however, that the keystore must be local for performance reasons and for which a remote keystore won't work (in particular around teyrchains).
 As such, the keystore has both a slot for remote but also always a local instance, where some operations hard bind to the local variant, while most subsystems just ask the generic keystore which prefers a remote signer if given.
 To reflect this change, `sc_service::new_full_parts` now returns a `KeystoreContainer` rather than the keystore, and the other subsystems (e.g. `sc_service::PartialComponents`) expect to